 This morning, transfer to Hiroshima Station and catch a bullet train to Kyoto, a journey of 1 hour 40 minutes.
 Capital for a thousand years, this enchanting city is the epitome of traditional Japan.
-After lunch, visit Ryoanji Temple, with its famous Zen garden, and Kinkakuji Temple, known as the 'Golden Pavilion' due to its golden exterior.
-You will sp end approximately 2 hours exploring the temples before continuing to your hotel to check in.
+After lunch, visit to Ryoanji, the 'temple of the peaceful dragon' and the famous Kinkakuji, also known as the 'Golden Pavilion' due to its gold-like exterior.
+You will need to remove your shoes at both temples.
+Sightseeing on foot will be approximately 2-3 hours on foot today.